 CCIWA offers flexible working options, including working from home, part-time arrangements and compressed working weeks.
-We also offers company paid parental leave, cultural leave, the ability to purchase leave and has implemented a policy on family and domestic violence leave.
+We also offer company paid parental leave, cultural leave, the ability to purchase leave and has implemented a policy on family and domestic violence leave.
 We are committed to regular reviews of leave policies and explore any reasonable changes to provide a more inclusive workplace for all employees.
 CCIWA recognises it is important to provide flexible options and other leave benefits that can support equality in participation across the workforce.
+In the 2023-2024 reporting women constitute 100% of the parental leave taken.

-GEI5 -Consultation with employees on issues concerning gender equality in the workplace.
+GEI5 - Consultation with employees on issues concerning gender equality in the workplace.